kurtsev0103/godot-app-delegate/README.md

 modules.game.some_method()
 ```

+- Waiting for module loaded anywhere in your code:
 > - You can also use "await_module" instead of "load_module" and "await_modules" instead of "load_modules" to wait for loading to complete anywhere in your code.
+(For example, if at some point in your code, you need some module to be already loaded)
-If the module/s is already loaded at this point, your code will continue unchanged.
+> - If the module is already loaded at that point, your code will continue unchanged.
 And if the module doesn't exist and isn't currently in the loading process, it will start loading:
 ```gdscript
 yield(App.await_module("menu"), "completed")
 print("The menu module is loaded and ready.")